SumoLogic/sumologic-documentation/docs/integrations/databases/opentelemetry/memcached-opentelemetry.md

 <img src={useBaseUrl('img/integrations/databases/memcached.png')} alt="Thumbnail icon" width="50"/> <img src={useBaseUrl('img/send-data/otel-color.svg')} alt="Thumbnail icon" width="45"/>

-The [Memcached](https://memcached.org/about) app is a logs based app that helps you monitor the availability, performance, health, and resource utilization of your Memcached clusters.
+The [Memcached](https://memcached.org/about) app is a logs-based app that helps you monitor the availability, performance, health, and resource utilization of your Memcached clusters.
 Preconfigured dashboards provide insight into operational metrics, cache performance, resource utilization, errors, warnings, and commands executed.

 The Sumo Logic app for Memcached is tested for Version: 1.4.15.